CajunAvenger/forgeLoad/README.md

 Restart the download from card ###, used when errors/lag cause the program to terminate early, in which case it will tell you which number to use here.

-So for example using `node forgeLoad -e EIA DSS` will generate the edition files for DSS and EIA.
+So for example using `node forgeLoad -e -rev` will generate the edition files for Revolution.

 Card images are saved within set folders in the 'images' folder, editions files get saved in the 'editions' folder, card skeletons are saved in set folders in the 'skeletons' folder, or to the 'completed' folder if they are vanilla/french vanilla creatures, which LackeyBot is able to code on its own.